efskap/sefr/README.md

 - `[engines.PREFIX]` defines what _prefix_ (also known as a _keyword_ or _trigger_) activates the engine.
 - `name` is the name of the engine, used for the prompt text if not defined in the prompt section (more on that later).
 - `search_url` is opened in your browser with `%s` replaced by the search term when enter is pressed.
-- `suggestion_url` is the endpoint queried for suggestions (with `%s` replaced by the search term) while typing.
+- `suggestion_url` (optional) is the endpoint queried for suggestions (with `%s` replaced by the search term) while typing.
 It must return  [OpenSearch suggestions schema json](http://www.opensearch.org/Specifications/OpenSearch/Extensions/Suggestions).

 The engine used when no prefix is entered is defined as `_default` in the config, and it is obligatory for the program to start.
 Example: